 You may also be asked to provide:

-- employment contract or proof of income, especially if you want access to credit cards or are opening an account where you need to deposit regular funds;
+- an employment contract from Luxembourg or proof of income, especially if you want access to credit cards or are opening an account where you need to deposit regular funds;

 - tax number